tlverse/tlverse-handbook/10-tmle3mediate.md

 through the mediators (sex, month, aged) is
 0.00266.

-## Estimating the Natural Direct Effect
+### Targeted Estimation of the Natural Direct Effect

 An analogous procedure applies for estimation of the NDE, only replacing the Spec object for the NIE with `tmle_spec_NDE` to define learners for the NDE